By the end of this section, you should be able to:

 An Experiment in Action

 A real-life example will help illustrate the experiment process.
 In 1971, Frances Heussenstamm, a sociology professor at California State University at Los Angeles, had a theory about police prejudice.
 To test her theory, she conducted an experiment.
 She chose fifteen students from three ethnic backgrounds: Black, White, and Hispanic.
 She chose students who routinely drove to and from campus along Los Angeles freeway routes, and who had had perfect driving records for longer than a year.
-Those were her independent variables—students, good driving records, same commute route.

 Next, she placed a Black Panther bumper sticker on each car.
 That sticker, a representation of a social value, was the independent variable.
 In the 1970s, the Black Panthers were a revolutionary group actively fighting racism.
 Heussenstamm asked the students to follow their normal driving patterns.
 She wanted to see whether seeming support for the Black Panthers would change how these good drivers were treated by the police patrolling the highways.
 The dependent variable would be the number of traffic stops/citations.